5 ways to help children deal with grief

 When we lose someone, one of the most important things to do is keep their memory alive.

-Cruse suggests encouraging children to talk about the person they’ve lost.
+Cruse Bereavement Support suggests encouraging children to talk about the person they’ve lost.
 “Ask them about their favourite memories, if they want to share them.”

 Follow the latest updates as King Charles III is officially declared monarch